Call to book01904 521 936

 • Breakfast, Lunch, Dinner

-Day 6 - Arles
+Day 6 – Historic Arles

-Today we enjoy a guided tour of historic Arles, the home of some of Europe's best Roman ruins.
+Today we enjoy a guided tour of Arles, the home of some of Europe's best Roman ruins.
 With a long history dating back to Celtic times, Arles' heritage of conquest over the years has left it with a rich variety of architecture, which we explore during our visit.
 We take in the stunning Roman Amphitheatre and enjoy the myriad of Romanesque architecture and sun-baked houses.

 Arles was the inspiration for some of Van Gogh's artistry and its heritage harks back to the glory days of Julius Caesar.
 Once a major Roman port, Arles rose to prominence after Caesar plundered Marseille for backing his political opponent, and evidence of that prosperity is preserved wonderfully for us to see.
-Following our tour we travel inland to learn about olive oil production in Provence and we sample some of the local produce.
-Tonight we enjoy a farewell Gala dinner back on board the Anne-Marie, as a perfect way to round off our wonderful French adventure.

 Includes